eth-cscs/cray-network-stack/examples/container/ompi/README.md

 Please refer to the communications framework (`comm-fwk`) container image for a more detailed overview of the software available in this image.

 ## Notes
-Currently using OpenMPI 5.0.8 RC1 to include [this fix](https://github.com/open-mpi/ompi/pull/12290), which was needed to run successfully with the LinkX provider and CUDA device buffers.
+Currently using OpenMPI 5.0.8RC1 to include [this fix](https://github.com/open-mpi/ompi/pull/12290), which was needed to run successfully with the LINKx provider and CUDA device buffers.